New York Franchise Tax Information

 Business Capital

 The business capital base is the total business capital apportioned to New York State after deductions.
-Business Capital is limited to $5,000,000 for general business taxpayers.
+Business capital is taxed at 0.1875%, with a cap of $5,000,000 for general business taxpayers ($350,000 cap for qualified New York manufacturers and QETCs).

 Fixed dollar minimum tax